scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Serial Simulations
 ==================

-This section focuses on a synthetic classification example between 4 classes.
+This section is focused on the initial exploration of a model and it's hyperparameters on a personal laptop.
+In this section, performance in this environment is shown alongside details on ``HyperbandSearchCV``'s inputs.
+This provides a demonstration that the Hyperband implementation in Dask works correctly before the parallel computing resources of Dask are leveraged.

-Some
+This section uses a synthetic
-detail is mentioned in the appendix, though complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.
+classification problem with 4 classes.
+Some detail is mentioned in the appendix, though complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.

 .. code-block:: python